inferno-framework/inferno-framework.github.io/docs/getting-started/index.md

 ### Set Up a New Test Kit
 {:toc-skip}

-1. Clone the [Inferno Template](https://github.com/inferno-framework/inferno-template) repository.
-You can either clone this repository directly, or click the green "Use this template" button to create your own repository based on this one.
+1. Create your Test Kit by cloning the [Inferno Template](https://github.com/inferno-framework/inferno-template) or by using the `inferno new` command.
 1. Run `./setup.sh` in the template repository to retrieve the necessary Docker images and create a database.